Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 You can stay in Germany after your [residence permit](/glossary/Aufenthaltstitel) or [[National Visa]] expires if...

 - **You sent your application documents**
-    You must submit a full residence permit application before your residence permit or National Visa expires.[^5]
+    You must submit a complete residence permit application before your residence permit or National Visa expires.[^5]
 - or **you booked an Ausländerbehörde appointment**
     You must book the appointment before your residence permit or National Visa expires.[^18] The appointment can be after it expires.